 HMS Agamemnon was launched in 1781 as a 64-gun third-rate ship of the line of the Royal Navy.
 She got famous because of being Admiral Nelson's favourite ship, who served as Agamemnon's captain in 1793 - 1796.
 The ship took part in the 1801 Battle of Copenhagen and fought at the Battle of Trafalgar on 21 October 1805.
 She was wrecked in 1809 after running aground in the mouth of the Rio de la Plata.

-In 1993 the wreck of the Agamemnon has been located, and several artefacts have been recovered, including one of her cannons.
+In 1993 the wreck of the Agamemnon has been located, and one of her cannons and some other artefacts have been recovered.

 There is a comprehensive article about HMS Agamemnon in Wikipedia.